mex-turbo-snail/data-science-S2025/challenges/c07-monte-carlo-assignment.md

   - (CLT CI: yes)
 - How closely do your bootstrap CI and CLT CI agree?
   - The bootstrap version seems to be a bit higher than the CTL version in terms of the larger estimations.
-In general the CTL was much more accurate.
 - Comment on the width of your CI(s).
 Would your estimate of $\pi$ be good enough for roughly estimating an area (e.g., to buy enough paint for an art project)?
 Would your estimate of $\pi$ be good enough for precisely calculating a trajectory (e.g., sending a rocket into orbit)?
-  - I believe that fromt the CI’s, they are good rough estimates.
+  - I believe that from the CI’s, they are good rough estimates.
   - From the CI’s I feel like they are to off to be used for very precise calculations or for things that require precision.
 - What would be a *valid* way to make your CI more narrow?